VictoriaMetrics/VictoriaMetrics/README.md

 echo "put foo.bar.baz `date +%s` 123 tag1=value1 tag2=value2" | nc -N localhost 4242
 ```

-Arbitrary number of lines delimited by `\n` may be sent in one go.
+An arbitrary number of lines delimited by `\n` may be sent in one go.
 After that the data may be read via [/api/v1/export](#how-to-export-time-series) endpoint:

 ```